 10. Create an on-trend Scandi kitchen with white cabinets

-Scandi-style is all about creating bright and airy spaces that are as light as possible, and that means white features heavily.
+Just as when you're designing for modern white kitchens, the priority is in enhancing space.
+Scandinavian kitchens are all about creating bright and airy spaces that are as light as possible, and that means white features heavily.
 Pair white cabinets with a blonde wood flooring and complementary wooden table and chairs to evoke the serenity of Scandinavian design.

 11. Choose Shaker-style cabinets in matte white for timeless charm